 Some Exceptions

-While looking face value at the law, it seems like anything is possible, but there are some rules and exceptions to it.
+While looking at the law at face value, it seems like anything is possible, but there are some rules and exceptions to it.
 However, I will say these exceptions should be natural limitations to respect nature and people.

 - Must be 70 meters of a private dwelling